 7.The island produces some of the best rum in the world and there is a museum dedicated to this delicious alcohol, La Saga du Rhum, in Saint-Pierre.
 The rum can be drank alone or with any number of self-blending herbs and spices.

 8.Everyone must eat the traditional carri while visiting the island.
-It is an authentic Creole dish made with meat, fish, seafood or poultry and then garlic, tomatoes, onion, turmeric, cloves, and ginger is added.
+It is an authentic Creole dish made with meat, fish, seafood or poultry.
+Garlic, tomatoes, onion, turmeric, cloves and ginger is added.
 Other foods that must be eat include buttery pastries, curried lentils and dragon fruit.

 9. The markets are a wonderful place to learn more about the local cuisine while also picking up some souvenirs.
 There are numerous markets on the island we recommend the Saturday market in Saint Pierre.

-10. The weather on the island is quite tropical year-round and if it does happen to rain, it will be a light shower in the afternoon for a minute or two.
+10. The weather on the island is quite tropical year-round.
+If it does happen to rain it will be a light shower in the afternoon for a minute or two.

 Israel Visa For Indians – Israel Relaxes Visa Rules